 The use of preferences for EU exports to Chile was 75.7% in 2017 as compared to 74% in 2016, showing a slight improvement in the take-up of the opportunities by EU firms.
-Utilisation by EU companies can be expected to increase over time once the modernised
+Utilisation by EU companies can be expected to increase over time once the modernised Agreement and its improved will be applied, offering, inter alia, a better market access for EU exporters and a better framework for doing business in Chile.

-&lt;sup>137 Chile currently ranks 55th out of 190 countries on the list, down from 34th in 2014.
+137 Chile currently ranks 55th out of 190 countries on the list, down from 34th in 2014.
 Its ranking declined to 41st in 2015, 48th in 2016, and 57th in 2017, according to the World Bank's reports.